Getting Around

 Park KC

-Park KC allows you to prepay for parking in Kansas City’s municipal garages.
-Download the City of Kansas City's Park KC app to reserve your garage parking or pay for your metered parking directly from your phone.
+Download the City of Kansas City's Park KC app to pay for parking in municipal garages and metered parking directly from your phone.
 The Park KC app can be used for any of the city’s 1,500 parking meters.

 Parking Along the Streetcar Route